 1. Come onto all fours.

-2. Your knees will be wide and big toes touching.
+2. Then, come back, siting on your heels.
+Your knees will be wide and big toes touching.

 3. Bend forward at the hips, crawling your fingers forward in front of you.